henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-* White and Latino citizens were given citations higher rates than Blacks by white, Latino and Black officers.
+* White and Latino citizens were given citations at higher rates than Blacks by white, Latino and Black officers.
 &nbsp;
 &nbsp;
 * Latino officers appear far less aggressive in giving citations than in conducting searches.